LMS Royal Scot Class: In fiction

-No. 6115 Scots Guardsman featured in the 1936 film Night Mail along with No. 6108 Seaforth Highlander, the latter being cleaned at an unknown shed.
+No. 6115 Scots Guardsman featured in the 1936 film Night Mail along with No. 6108 Seaforth Highlander, the latter of which being cleaned at an unknown shed.

 46126 Royal Army Service Corps featured in the 1949 film Train of Events.

 Models

 Models to 00 scale of the Royal Scot in both unrebuilt and rebuilt forms have been produced by several manufacturers, and each has been available in several liveries with a variety of numbers and names.
 Mainline (Palitoy) introduced a model of the rebuilt locomotives in 1977 and they were followed by Airfix who introduced their own version in 1978, but after the Airfix range was incorporated into the Mainline range, the ex-Airfix model was dropped.
 In unrebuilt form, G & R Wrenn introduced a model in 1980; and Mainline introduced their own version in 1982.
 Bachmann took over the tooling for both of the Mainline locomotives, and did do several production runs, with the ultimate intention of re-tooling the design to upgrade it to modern standards and detailing, but unfortunately for them, Hornby beat them to it.

 Hornby produced their own Rebuilt Scots, these being introduced in 2007, along with the rebuilt patriot locomotives.
 Rivarossi (now part of Hornby) made a similar model of the No. 6100 in an intermediate 1:80 scale (approx. 3.8 mm/ft) between HO & OO in 1977 based on the original unrebuilt form in LMS livery.
-It also made another model of the No. 6140 "Hector" sister engine.
+It also made another model of the No. 6140 Hector sister engine.

 Graham Farish released a British N gauge model in 2009, in LMS Black, and BR Brunswick Green liveries.

 Comet Models produce a 4 mm kit in brass and white metal for the rebuilt Scot.
 Wills produced an original version kit in whitemetal which Southeastern Finecast have revised this kit and added an etched chassis.
 Eames/Jamieson produced a rebuilt version using nickel silver for the superstructure.

 Brassmasters did a limited edition kit in 4 mm.

 The erstwhile Kitmaster company produced an unpowered polystyrene injection moulded model kit for TT gauge.
 In late 1962, the Kitmaster brand was sold by its parent company (Rosebud Dolls) to Airfix.
 It is thought that the moulds for this locomotive were amongst those lost or destroyed at about this time or before.
 As a result, unmade examples of this kit exchange hands between collectors for considerable sums.